 - Credit.
 A good credit score goes a long way in securing an attractive interest rate, and may even be a good bargaining tool when negotiating the price of a car.
 However, if you have little or no credit, you may either need a co-signer to make a car purchase or you’ll need to build some good credit before you try to get financing for a car loan.

 - Coverage.
-Even before driving your new car off the dealer’s lot you’ll want to make sure that you have the car insurance coverage you need to keep you protected.
+Even before you drive your new vehicle off the dealer’s lot, you’ll want to check and make sure that you have the car insurance coverage you need to keep you protected.
+Having an insurance plan can ensure your safety in case anything happens during your travels on the road.
 Even if you can’t afford comprehensive coverage, make sure you understand your options and choose the plan that fits your needs best, as well as what kind of insurance is required in your state.

 Buying your first car is an exciting step into adulthood.
 So whether you’ve just started the search for a car of your own or are trying to find the financing you need to make the purchase a reality, you’re sure to find what you’re looking for with a little bit of research.
 Also, if you’re trying to find a way to save money on a car you recently bought, auto refinance loans can help you make the most of the money you work hard for by reducing your interest rate or the overall amount of interest you pay over the life of the loan.